top of page

 Impacts the Effectiveness of the Force Application and Rhythm of the Sprint

 The athlete typically spends more time on the ground than in the air for each stride until during strides 6-8 (close to the 10-meter mark) where this reverses, and as the body continues to rise, and hopefully is effectively being projected up the track, the feet spend less and less time on the ground, and the body spends more and more time in the air for each stride.
-The glutes/hips are still primary during the extension, but the cue "power" loses its effectiveness after about stride # 8.

 In Addition